-To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least four core faculty members, including the program director, who are certified in pediatric hospital medicine by the ABP, or who have qualifications acceptable to the Review Committee.
-(Core) - II.C.
+- II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

 Number of Approved Minimum FTE

 Fellow Positions

-1-3 0.3

-4-6 0.5

-7-9 0.68

-10-12 0.74
+1-2 0.20

+3 or more 0.30